 His extensive experience includes church design, alms-houses, education, theatres, swimming pools, healthcare and the occasional one off private house.

-He loves all kinds of music, classical and pop, and has no qualms about forcing his family into duets with him on the guitar.
+He loves all kinds of music, classical and pop.
 His laid back exterior conceals a highly competitive inner core which manifests itself mainly in Fantasy Football.

 Julia Gollings - Associate